 3. Adjust Your Water Heater Settings

-To minimize the chances of scalding, turn your water heater down to less than 120 degrees.
+Turn your water heater down to less than 120 degrees to minimize scalding.

 While you never want to leave a child unattended around water, if they happen to get their hands on the faucet, at least you won’t have to worry about a severe burn.